Qiskit/qiskit-tutorials/INSTALL.md

     IBMQ.load_accounts()
 ```

--  For those who do not want to save there credentials to disk please use
+-  For those who do not want to save their credentials to disk please use

 ```python
     from qiskit import IBMQ